-Technology solutions help businesses become more productive and profitable.
+Technology solutions help businesses in Los Angeles become more productive and profitable.
 They allow you to automate redundant tasks, streamline your processes, and many more.
-But since small businesses have limited budgets, 41% of Business.com’s poll respondents cited cost as a reason for not investing in more technology tools and services.
-Fortunately, beneficial yet affordable IT solutions are becoming more prevalent and accessible to small businesses.
+But since small businesses have limited IT budgets, 41% of Business.com’s poll respondents cited cost as a reason for not investing in more technology tools and services.
+Fortunately, beneficial yet affordable IT solutions are becoming more prevalent and accessible to Los Angeles small businesses.

 #1.
 Cloud services

-Cloud computing seems specially made for small businesses.
+Cloud computing seems specially made for small businesses in L.A.
 For a modest monthly subscription fee, it grants businesses access to data storage and processing resources over the internet, allowing you to do away with heavy capital investments and ongoing maintenance that on-premise implementations require.
-This enables you to gain access to the same robust business software and IT infrastructure that were once only available to big businesses.
+This enables you to gain access to the same robust business software and IT solutions that were once only available to big businesses.
 And since cloud services follow a pay-as-you-go pricing plan, you have the flexibility to easily add or remove computing resources as your business scales up or down.

-There’s a wide variety of free to low-cost cloud services available that can significantly help small businesses such as:
+There’s a wide variety of free to low-cost cloud services available that can significantly help running a small business in Los Angeles such as:

 - Office 365 – Productivity